-Redbridge Council directly employs specialists to inspect over 40,000 council-owned trees on a three-year rotation, recommending work to maintain them in a safe condition and within reasonable bounds.
+Redbridge Council directly employs specialists to inspect over 40,000 council trees on a three-year rotation, recommending work to maintain them in a safe condition and within reasonable bounds.

-To report a fallen council tree or branch or a private tree or branch that has fallen onto the highway please report the issue here.
+To report a fallen council tree or branch or a private tree or branch that has fallen onto the highway please report it using the online form.

-For information related to the protection of private trees covered by a Tree Preservation order (TPO) or located within a Conservation area please see the council’s planning department website page for further information.
+For information related to the protection of private trees covered by a Tree Preservation order (TPO) or located within a Conservation area please see the council's planning page for further information.

 The council has a programme of inspections to identify trees before they get too dangerous.
 When necessary, we carry out reactive inspections or emergency work.